rgeraldes24/solc/docs/internals/optimizer.rst

 This optimization stage removes unreachable code.

-Unreachable code is any code within a block which is preceded by a leave, return, invalid, break, continue, selfdestruct, revert or by a call to a user-defined function that recurses infinitely.
+Unreachable code is any code within a block which is preceded by a leave, return, invalid, break, continue, revert or by a call to a user-defined function that recurses infinitely.

 Function definitions are retained as they might be called by earlier code and thus are considered reachable.